How to Integrate Power BI with SharePoint Online

 This will show the successful message and you can copy the iframe code like below:

 Once published we need to copy this embed code (iFrame one) and paste in our web part page inside script editor web part.
 Now publish this page.
-You can see your report which can be viewed into different hierarchy .
+You can see your report which can be viewed into a different hierarchy.

-Now if you remember we have opted data based on few table selection City/Pincode/State.
+Now if you remember we have opted data based on a few table selections City/Pincode/State.

-You can now switch hierarchy based on this selection and by each switch you can see different data representation.
-This is a power of this report.
-Below are the examples of different options.
+You can now switch hierarchy based on this selection and by each switch, you can see different data representations.
+This is the power of this report.
+Below are examples of different options.

-This report can be shared on LinkedIn , twitter and so on.
-These options you can find at bottom of this report.
+This report can be shared on LinkedIn, Twitter and so on.
+These options you can find at the bottom of this report.